georgep49/knowledgeABM/ms/main_ms.md

 2. Spatial learning - if there are other agents within some radius `spatial-nhb`, then each agent will gain a fraction (`transfer-fraction`) of the difference between its knowledge and that of either: (i) a random, (ii) the most knowledgeable agent, or (iii) the median knowledge across all other agents on the patch for both resource types.
 3. Social learning - each agent will gain a fraction (`transfer-fraction`) of the difference between it and that of either: (i) a random, (ii) the most knowledgeable agent, or (iii) the median knowledge across all agents in its social network (unit) for both resource types; this transfer occurs irrespective of location.
 This exchange represents internal knowledge transfer [ref!].

-For the spatial and social learning a  threshold can be imposed such that agents cannot learn from other agents who have knowledge `cognitive-distance-threshold` more than their own.
+For both spatial and social learning a threshold can be imposed such that agents cannot learn from other agents who have knowledge `cognitive-distance-threshold` more than their own.
 This dynamic represents cognitive distance - that is the fact that once the knowledge base between two entities is sufficiently large learning can be impeded (.e.g, through an absence of shared language or perspective).

 The encounter procedure represents an individual learning via direct encounter with a resource, whereas the other two are forms of social learning.